 What costs should families expect at a private school in Zurich?

-School fees at Zurich private schools vary greatly.
-Generally, they range between approximately CHF 20,000 and 40,000 per year.
-For example: At the Freie Privatschule Zürich, families pay about CHF 2,000 to 2,200 per month depending on the level.
-In addition, there are extra amounts for materials or lunch.
+Tuition at private schools in Zurich varies widely.
+In general, families should expect approximately CHF 20’000 to CHF 40’000 per year.
+For example, at Freie Privatschule Zürich, families pay about CHF 2’000 to CHF 2’200 per month, depending on the level.
+In addition, there may be extra charges for materials or lunch.
 At Acton School Zurich, fees are also within this range, depending on the level and the desired scope of care.
 All costs are shown transparently in the school’s information materials.

-In this guide, we have introduced you to various orientations and concepts of private schools in Zurich—from bilingual offers and alternative pedagogy to vocational preparation schools.
-In addition to the content profile, other factors also play a role for many families when making a decision.
+In this guide, we’ve introduced a range of private school models in Zurich-from bilingual programs and alternative educational approaches to schools focused on vocational preparation.
+Beyond a school’s profile, other factors also matter for many families when making a decision.

-In addition to lessons, many private schools in Zurich offer extensive additional services that relieve families in everyday life and enrich the children’s free time.
+In addition to lessons, many private schools in Zurich offer a wide range of additional services that support families in everyday life and enrich children’s free time.

 - Lunch and all-day care with consistent caregivers